rt106/rt106.github.io/REFERENCE.md

     * input_path: path where we would like to upload an image
     * execid: name of the pipeline execution.
   * return value: True if the input_path is available, otherwise False.
+* __datastore.get_primary_data_formats( patient, exam, element )__
+  * description:  Return the list of data formats available for a patient / exam / data element.
+  * parameters:
+    * patient: patient ID
+    * exam: exam ID
+    * element: element ID (e.g. "Imaging," etc.)
+  * return value: JSON structure containing a 'formats' element having a list of available formats.
+* __datastore.get_primary_data_path_single_file( patient, exam, element, format )__
+  * description:  Return the path and filename for a single-file patient / exam data element.
+  * parameters:
+    * patient: patient ID
+    * exam: exam ID
+    * element: element ID (e.g. "Imaging," etc.)
+    * format: format ID
+  * return value: JSON structure containing a 'path' element and a 'filename' element.
+* __datastore.get_derived_data_root_path( patient, execid, analytic )__
+  * description:  Return the root path for a patient, pipeline execution, and specific analytic.
+This may be where some metadata may be stored.
+  * parameters:
+    * patient: patient ID
+    * execid: pipeline execution ID
+    * analytic: analytic that was run
+  * return value: JSON structure containing a 'path' element.
+* __datastore.get_derived_data_formats( patient, execid, analytic, result )__
+  * description:  Return the list of data formats available for a patient / pipeline execution / analytic / result data element.
+  * parameters:
+    * patient: patient ID
+    * execid: pipeline execution ID
+    * analytic: analytic that was run
+    * result: the result for the execution of the analytic
+  * return value: JSON structure containing a 'formats' element having a list of available formats.
+* __datastore.get_derived_data_path_single_file( patient, execid, analytic, result, format )__
+  * description:  Return the path and filename for a single-file result data element.
+  * parameters:
+    * patient: patient ID
+    * execid: pipeline execution ID
+    * analytic: analytic that was run
+    * result: the result for the execution of the analytic
+    * format: format ID
+  * return value: JSON structure containing a 'path' element and a 'filename' element.

 ### Pathology / Microscopy Data API Calls
 * __datastore.get_pathology_primary_path( slide, region, channel )__